 Radiator foil does much the same job: it sits between your radiators and the wall and reflects the heat back into the room.

-Automatic radiator bleeders release the build-up of air in your radiators, making them more efficient and saving you a messy and time-consuming DIY job.
+Automatic radiator bleeders release the build-up of air in your radiators, making them more efficient and saving you a fiddly DIY job.

 Once you’ve taken the obvious step of taking a (non-power) shower instead of a bath, there are gadgets to help with this too.